nikarichardson/CSCI393/dungeon/README.md

 ## Remaining Implementation/Tweaks
 - [ ] *Danger warning:* Some objects still produce Nonetype error, which is related to the emojis.
 Not all items/monsters have been tested.
-- [ ]  We need to fetch the monster stats from the monster database.
-Right now all the monsters have the same initial stats, which is pointless.
-Currently in development.

 ## Completed Implementation/Tweaks
 - [x] set `force_florid` back on after running build Erebor code